EDCD/EDDN/docs/Developers.md

 ## Sources

-There are two sources of game data, both provided by the publisher of the game, Frontier Developerments.
+There are two sources of game data, both provided by the publisher of the game, Frontier Developments.
 They are both explicitly approved for use by third-party software.

 ### Journal Files